Peter-210/makerspace-calculator/README.md

 ./build/src/main.exe
 ```

-## Build and Run with GTest
+## Running with GTest
-1. Enable GTest within `CMakeLists.txt`
+- Steps are similar to the `Build and Run in Debug Mode` instructions

+- Run the cmake workflow in test mode

 ```
-// Replace the following line: option(ENABLE_TESTS "Enable GoogleTest For Testing" OFF)

-// With the provided line below: option(ENABLE_TESTS "Enable GoogleTest For Testing" ON)
+./script/make.sh -t
 ```

-2. Follow the `Build and Run` steps 1 and 2
-    - Run Docker Container
-    - Run CMake Workflow

-3. Run the test executable
+- Run test executable

 ```
 ./build/test/main-test.exe